felix-engelmann/dranspose/docs/index.md

     pip install dranspose

-To run components, a `redis` server is required.
-A convenient way is to use the [docker image](https://hub.docker.com/r/redis/redis-stack)
+To get a feel of building an analysis, please follow the [tutorial](tutorials/analysis.md).

 ## CLI

 The packet provides a cli `dranspose` to run the components separately or all combined.
+To run the full distributed system, a `redis` server is required.
+A convenient way is to use the [docker image](https://hub.docker.com/r/redis/redis-stack)

 !!! info "Presentation"
     There is a seminar talk with a general overview available.
 Some details might be out of date.